-Environmental Management System (EMS) NMF became the first J-REIT to be certified and registered for "EcoAction 21" Program. <Scope of Certification and Registration> investment and management of office buildings and residential properties
+Environmental Management System (EMS)

+NMF became the first J-REIT to be certified and registered for "EcoAction 21" Program.

 Sustainability Promotion Manuals

 Nomura Real Estate Asset Management Co., Ltd. (NREAM) formulated sustainability promotion manuals to provide basic policies with regard to and clarify procedures for its sustainability promotion initiatives, including those aimed at constantly monitoring and reducing the volume of energy and water consumption and greenhouse gas and waste emissions as well as those aimed at promoting green procurement through external collaboration.
 Through the distribution of these manuals, NREAM is striving to enhance the effectiveness of its sustainability initiatives.